Hello everyone! How is it going?

 The cause of fire threatening

-Japan is an island nation surrounded by the sea.
+Japan is an island nation.
 Besides, the city had many artificial rivers around (those rivers worked as a logistic system in the era).

 It means that fire disasters are not a concern for the Japanese.
 Correct?

 Besides, almost all houses were WOODEN.
-The castle burned down was no exception.
+The castle that burned down was no exception.
 The problem was not only that.
-In residential areas, those houses were very close to each other (in fact, CONNECTED).
+In residential areas, those houses were very close to each other (CONNECTED).
 It was like flat apartments.
-You now might understand why fire spreads quickly when it occurs in the city.
+You now understand why fire spreads quickly when it occurs in Edo city.

 Why were many houses wooden?